 Look for jobs at online websites such as Upwork.
 Or approach blog or business owners to ask if they need someone to help them manage their workload.

-So if you’re responsible and efficient, you could make some quick cash doing short-term virtual assistant work.
+So if you’re responsible and efficient, you could earn cash doing short-term freelance and virtual assistant work.
 And if you like it, you could turn it into a full-time career.

-Give some of these a try next time you need some extra money in your pocket.
+Give some of these legit ways to make quick money a try.
 I’d be willing to bet you’ll earn more than you expected if you try hard enough.
 Who knows, maybe you’ll turn these side hustles into a full-time job with a full-time income.

-Which of these ways to make 1,000 dollars quickly are you going to try?
+Which of these ways to make $1,000 quickly are you going to try?
 Have you already tried some of these ideas?
 Share your thoughts in the comments section on our Facebook page.